 or four times can help keep your sanity during your contest prep.

 The final two to four weeks before your show are crucial to your

-chances of winning, and here is what I did during that time.
+chances of winning, and here is what I like to do during that time.

-bodybuilding contest, I didn't cheat the last four weeks.
+bodybuilding contests, I didn't cheat the last four weeks.
 These

 thoughts which I ran through my mind is what helped me maintain